 History Takes FlightWith a collection of more than 200 historic aircraft, the EAA Aviation Museum is a year-round destination, combining aviation's past with the promise of its exciting future.

 Popularly known as the “Flying Jeep,” the L-5 was used as a utility airplane for observation, liaison, and artillery spotting work during World War II.
 The L-5 had a two-seat tandem cockpit, a slightly larger fuselage, higher operating weights due to military equipment, and military standard instruments and communications equipment.

-In 1942, the Sentinel was designated O-62 but was changed to L-5 after the first 275 airplanes had been delivered.
-Deliveries of the initial version of the L-5 totaled 1,713 and orders for later variants brought the total to more than 3,500, making the L-5 the second most produced of all Army light-observation aircraft, just behind the Piper L-4 Cub.
+In January 1942, the Sentinel was designated O-62 but was changed to L-5 before the first 275 airplanes had been delivered.
+Deliveries of the initial version of the L-5 totaled 1813.
+275 under first contract, 1,538 under second and brought the total to 3,590, making the L-5 the second most produced of all Army light-observation aircraft, just behind the Piper L-4 Cub.

 The L-5 was as safe and spin resistant as the state of the art could make it at the time.
 The airplane could execute a very short takeoff in an emergency situation and was an exceptionally stable aircraft.
 EAA’s variant, the L-5E, had provisions for a K-20 reconnaissance camera in the fuselage and had drooping ailerons which operated in conjunction with the flaps.